GameStop Corp. (GME): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-The initial capital and funding details are not widely publicized, but the company started as a small software retailer.
+Initial capital details are not widely publicized, but the company started as a small software retailer and secured an early investment from business magnate Ross Perot.

 Year Key Event Significance

-• Acquisition of Electronics Boutique (2005): This acquisition significantly increased GameStop's retail footprint, making it the largest video game retailer in the world.
+2005 Acquisition of Electronics Boutique (EB).
+This move significantly boosted the company's retail footprint, making it the largest video game retailer worldwide.

 GameStop Corp.
 (GME) Ownership Structure